Seppli11/ZHAW-Summary/summaries/23FS/MLDM/Machine Learning/Dimensionality Reduction.md

 T: t_{ij}=x_{i1}w_{1j}+x_{i2}w_{2j}+...+x_{in}w_{nj}
 $$

 The score of the principal component $j$ are the values in the column $j$ of the matrix $T$.
 This means, for each component there are $m$ scores, one score for each sample.

+Effectively, this means it is the distance from the origin to where a sample projects on the component.

 ![image-20230424130350773](res/Dimensionality Reduction/image-20230424130350773.png)